Busan Lotte Town Tower

 The tower is the centerpiece of the new Busan Lotte Town and construction is being carried out in four phases.
 The first phase includes a department store, completed in 2009.
 During the second phase, an addition to the department store was completed in 2010.
 The third phase will be a market and a cinema, which was completed in 2014, and the last phase will include a luxury hotel, an observation deck, offices, and cultural facilities in a 107-story skyscraper.
 The design of the skyscraper is intended to resemble a standing ship, in reference to the city's harbour.
 The tower's underground parking space will be able to house over 2,400 cars.
 The tower will contain retail outlets (floors 1–11), offices (12-36), residences (41-78), a luxury hotel (82-104), and public access floors (107-110) with an observation deck.

 In September 2013, the construction work was stopped due to the lack of funding.
-Construction will be resumed once the developer provides the required payments for the project.
-It is estimated that construction will restart in 2022.
+As of August 2023, construction has resumed, with the facility now being estimated to be complete by 2028.